johnhello2u/Hour-registeration-VBA-APP-/README.md

 <div>2 masterData.xlsb : seperate database file where on a day-by-day basis hours are stored  </div>
 <br></br>

-##Script urenReg.xlsb:
-Workbook modules
+<h2>Script urenReg.xlsb:</h2>
+<h3>Workbook modules</h3>
 - Workbook_Open() : lock specific columnswith a password protection before open based on the current day of the week
 - Workbook_BeforeClose(): lock all the columns
 - Workbook_SheetChange(): call upon time action that closes the workbook after 10 minutes

+<h3>Modules</h3>
+-dataTrans(): requiring password and performs file transfer to database, saves a pdf of week, and cleans the current week
+- clearfillinData(): function to clear data
+- speed(): function to speed up code execution by disabeling certain visual features
+- slow(): function to go back to default settings
+- TimeSetting(): function to close and save workbook after specified amount of time
+-

+<h2>Script masterData.xlsb:</h2>